 “When people enter any social setting, they tacitly work to determine their role,” writes The Harvard Business Review.
 “For example, when you enter a movie theater, you unconsciously define your role as observer — you are there to be entertained … The biggest engagement threat in virtual meetings is allowing team members to unconsciously take the role of observer.
 Many already happily defined their role this way when they received the meeting invite.”

-In order to combat your breakout room attendees from automatically checking-out into the roll of the observer, it’s important that you create an experience of shared responsibility early on, or provide attendees with tasks that they can actively engage in so that they can’t simply tune out.
+To combat your breakout room attendees from automatically checking out, it’s important that meeting facilitators create an experience of shared responsibility early on, or provide attendees with tasks that they can actively engage in so that they can’t simply tune out.

-If you are unsure of how to incorporate this kind of interactive technology or live poll into your virtual event or breakout session, working with a virtual event company like Bluewater can go a long way towards ensuring that both attendees and your brand are getting the most out of these sessions by recording the answers and interactions that happen, and helping to make sure all transitions and technology flows smoothly.
+If you are unsure of how to incorporate this kind of interactive technology or live poll into your virtual event or breakout session, working with a virtual event company like Bluewater can go a long way.
+Ensure that both attendees and your brand are getting the most out of these sessions by recording the answers and interactions that happen, and helping to make sure all transitions and technology flows smoothly.

 Last, but not least, if it makes sense for your type of virtual event, share the takeaways or insights that were gathered in each breakout room with the larger event.
 This could happen during an open conversation or debrief immediately following the breakouts, or even as a document that is shared with attendees as a follow-up to the event that keeps the conversation going.